camlee/power-meter/esp32-viewe/docs/SCOPE_AND_ROADMAP.md

 diagnostics, and remote display control are in place.
 The shared on-device and browser Cycle view is complete for the current scope.

+### Roadmap checkpoint — 2026-07-23

+Physical ADC acquisition now runs continuously above the 2 Hz production reading cadence: the built-in ESP32 ADC targets 5 ms and the ADS1115 targets 15 ms. Both feed the existing 500 ms reducer, so power, duty, energy, and history use the same observations exposed by diagnostics.

+The browser and VIEWE Sensors interfaces can request one on-demand raw capture for any configured logical channel.
+Voltage and current are captured together in calibrated engineering units across three complete 500 ms reducer windows, with instantaneous power and the resulting production V/A/W/duty values.
+Raw-sample retention exists only while a capture is active or awaiting its one-time transfer.

+On attached hardware, the Viewe built-in ADC held 4.999 ms (about 200 Hz) without capture drops.
+The four-conversion WROOM ADS1115 loop saturated around 13.55 ms (about 74 logical In/Out observations per second) with a 10 ms target;
+the deployed 15 ms target measured about 14.66 ms (about 68 Hz) across the post-update check, also without capture drops.
+The requested interval is a scheduler target rather than a guaranteed minimum spacing, so the capture reports the actual cadence.

+Signed OTA uploads now resolve known `.local` names with a bounded, dependency-free Python mDNS query before falling back to the system resolver.
+Both current devices were built, uploaded by name, rebooted, and confirmed.

 ### Roadmap checkpoint — 2026-07-21

 The WROOM candidate now has one mutex-protected I2C service, a 128×64 SSD1306